 Ferrite chokes can also be bought as clip-on units.
 Ensure the ferrite choke you purchase will fit on the cable you intend to choke.

-For example, the USB-A to USB-B cable that connects my computer to my audio interface is 4 mm (5/32″) in diameter so these Uxcell ferrite chokes (link to check the price on Amazon) would be a great fit.
+For example, the USB-A to USB-B cable that connects my computer to my audio interface is 4 mm (5/32″) in diameter, so these Uxcell ferrite chokes would be a great fit.

 The second method involves the use of a USB noise filter.
 These devices split the shield connection and dissipate the unwanted noisy current.

-The AudioQuest Jitterbug (link to compare prices on Amazon and B&H Photo/Video) is a great example of a USB noise filter.
+The AudioQuest Jitterbug is a great example of a USB noise filter.

 The third method is to use a ground shunt.
 This involves running any wire that’s less resistive than the USB shield alongside the USB cable from the audio device (computer) to the audio interface.

-Mechanically-induced hum can be caused by the transformers in the power mains and power supplies of various components in the audio system.
+The transformers can cause mechanically-induced hum in the power mains and power supplies of various components in the audio system.
 Speaker amplifiers may suffer from this and introduce noise to the speaker.

 Troubleshooting & Fixing Transformer Noise